Grant Applicant FAQs

 What does the CAC consider to be equipment?

-Equipment is considered to be any items that will continue to have a useful life past the program’s grant activity period.
+Equipment is any item that will continue to have a useful life past the program’s grant activity period.

 What does the CAC consider to be supplies?